provenance-io/docs/faq/delegator-faq.md

 Delegators share the revenue of their validators, but they also share the risks.
 In terms of revenue, validators and delegators differ in that validators can apply a commission on the revenue that goes to their delegator before it is distributed.
 This commission is known to delegators beforehand and can only change according to predefined constraints \(see the [section](https://app.gitbook.com/@provenance/s/provenance-docs/~/drafts/-MW0u33Y0GlSHBhBNdTo/faq/delegator-faq/@drafts#validator-commission) below\).
 In terms of risk, delegators' Hash can be slashed if their validator misbehaves.
 For more, see the [Risks ](https://app.gitbook.com/@provenance/s/provenance-docs/~/drafts/-MW0u33Y0GlSHBhBNdTo/faq/delegator-faq/@drafts#risks)section.

 To become delegators, Hash holders need to send a "Delegate transaction" where they specify how many Hash they want to bond and to which validator.
-A list of validator candidates will be displayed in Provenance explorers.
+A list of validator candidates will be displayed in Provenance Blockchain explorers.
 Later, if a delegator wants to unbond part or all of their stake, they need to send an "Unbond transaction".
 From there, the delegator will have to wait three weeks to retrieve their Hash.
 Delegators can also send a "Rebond Transaction" to switch from one validator to another, without having to go through the three weeks waiting period.

 ## Choosing a validator

-To choose their validators, delegators have access to a range of information directly in any Provenance block explorer.
+To choose their validators, delegators have access to a range of information directly in any Provenance Blockchain block explorer.

 * Validator's moniker: Name of the validator candidate.
 * Validator's description: Description provided by the validator operator.